Carroll-Lab/SCRAM/README.rst

 -  **den** : align reads of a single sRNA class (eg. 21 nt) from a single sequence file to a single reference sequence (-s1 and -nt required)
--  **denAv** : align reads of a single sRNA class (eg. 21 nt) to a single reference.
-Reads are the average from 2 replicate sequence files (-s1, -s2 and -nt required)
 -  **mnt3dm** : align 21, 22 and 24 nt reads from a single sequence file
    to a single reference sequence (-s1 required)
--  **multiDen** : align reads of a single sRNA class (eg. 21 nt) from a multiple sequence files to multiple reference sequences (-seq\_list required)
--  **multiDen** : align reads of a single sRNA class (eg. 21 nt) from a multiple replicate sequence files to multiple reference sequences (-seq\_list required)
 -  **CDP** : count aligned reads of a single sRNA class (eg. 21 nt) to multiple reference sequences.
 Counts for two sequence files are plotted as (x,y) coordinates for each reference (-s1, -s2 and -nt required)
--  **avCDP** : count aligned reads of a single sRNA class (eg. 21 nt) to multiple reference sequences.
-Counts for two replicate sequence files are plotted as (x,y) coordinates for each reference (-s1, -s2, -s3, -s4and -nt required)
--  **sCDP** : count aligned reads of a single sRNA class (eg. 21 nt) to multiple reference sequences.
-Single sequence file required.
-CSV output only. (-s1 and -nt required)

 Flags